M66B/BackPackTrackII/README.md

 **(11) Is any sensitve data sent when fetching information?**

 When fetching Google Elevation data, your location (latitude/longitude) will be sent securely to maps.googleapis.com.
-When fetching weather data, your location (latitude/longitude) will be sent insecurely to api.openweathermap.org.
+When fetching weather data, your location (latitude/longitude) will be sent insecurely to api.forecast.io.
-Note, if a station ID is enter in 'Settings - Weather - Use weather station' your actaul location will not be sent, except when manually selecting the 'Show weather data' option.

 <a name="FAQ12"></a>
 **(12) How can I use forecast.io weather info?**